Ouranosinc/ESPO-G/README.md

  * Add hurs and hursTasmax
  * Add possibility to run until 2300
  * Add possibility to run ESPO-R
+  * Regrid in one step
+  * Fill in nans
  * Fix bug on adapt freq (https://github.com/Ouranosinc/ESPO-G/issues/8)
  * Add CaSR v3.2 reference
  * Add sftlf >0.25 mask for the simulation
+ * General refactor of the workflow

 Minor changes:
 * KACE-1-0-G was excluded. (https://github.com/Ouranosinc/ESPO-G/issues/6)